MicrosoftDocs/azure-devops-docs/docs/artifacts/package-badges.md

 1. Select a **Feed view** for your package badge.

-1. Share the Markdown snippet or image link with your customers.
+1. Share the Markdown snippet or the image link with your customers.

 ::: moniker-end